Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

 ## Volume Datasource

-Manage Volume on Dell EMC PowerFlex
+Manage Volume on Dell Technologies PowerFlex
 ### Synopsis
 Managing volume on PowerFlex storage system includes getting details of volume using id or name of volume